zrho/libra-types/book/src/type_system.md

 but different.
 In cases where duplicate labels are not desired, this can be enforced by using custom constraints.
-Duplicate labels can be useful to for scoped effects.
+Duplicate labels can be useful to for [scoped effects].

 The label `l` in a row extension `(l : t | r)` is always a constant and can not be polymorphic.